 Tree Fruit Stabilization Project

-November 12, 2021 - The stabilization project, led by the Ministry of Agriculture, Food and Fisheries in consultation with an External Advisory Committee made up of key stakeholders, was launched in February 2021.
+November 12, 2021 - The stabilization project, led by the ministry in consultation with an External Advisory Committee made up of key stakeholders, was launched in February 2021.
 The recommendations in the stabilization plan were built from the extensive feedback received during 30 consultation sessions from more than 165 individuals representing all aspects of the industry, including producers, packers, marketers, retailers, researchers, and government.

 - The Path Forward: A blueprint for B.C.’s tree fruit industry (PDF, 3.2 MB)

 - November 05 2021 Tree Fruit Sector Update Final (PDF, 107 KB)

 The ministry invites producers, packers, industry associations and others associated with B.C.’s tree fruit and grape industries to review the 19 recommendations set out in The Path Forward: A blueprint for B.C.’s tree fruit industry and provide feedback on how we transition from Phase 3: Plan Development into Phase 4: Implementation.
 Please follow this link to the online form HERE.
 The survey will be open November 12 – December 03, 2021.

 - SIR Program Evaluation – March 31, 2022 (PDF, 478 KB)